 If you have a significant disability, like cerebral palsy, personal care assistance is sometimes needed.
 The time allowed for personal care is not unlimited.
 People work different time slots.
-Routines ensure that needs are taken care of before time ends.
+Daily routines ensure that needs are taken care of before time ends.
 Therefore, a certain amount of organization is involved or not everything necessary will be finished.

 Here is my routine (as crazy as it might look, but as you’ll see anything is possible.)